Pets on Wheels: Car Safety for Pets

 Keeping your pet safe while traveling in the car is every owner’s responsibility.
 But a few of your pets belongings along with some good old common sense will make the trip safe and enjoyable for both you and your fearless canine friend.

+Check out all the maintenance parts available on NAPA Online or trust one of our 16,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car safety for pets, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr